ammgws/wynbot/README.md

 # wynbot
+# (No longer maintained as do not use Google Hangouts anymore)
 Sends or generates a message mimicking your friends based on your Hangouts chat history.

-# No longer maintained

-Archiving this repo as no longer use Google Hangouts.

 ##### Requirements
 * GMail or Google Apps account which can use Hangouts